And other useful websites

 The online personal finance community in New Zealand is still growing.
 There are now a dozen or so Kiwis sharing their money stories on their blogs.
 Go and check them out!

 That’s right- I’ve added my own blog to my list.
-I share my personal experience with investing and trying to build a passive income stream, with the ultimate goal of achieving barista FIRE.
+I share my personal experience with investing and trying to build a passive income stream, with the ultimate goal of achieving what some might call barista FIRE.

 The Happy Saver is about money, saving, managing money, living a good life and not working too hard.
 Great down to earth posts about personal finance in New Zealand

 Recommended Post: NO, I don’t want a rental property thank you.

 NZ Wealth and Risk is the personal blog of Sonnie Bailey.
 The blog is dedicated to savvy Kiwis who are engaged with their financial futures.
 The aim of his blog is to provide interesting and useful resources with no hidden agenda.

 Your Money BluePrint Nick started Your Money Blueprint after seeing people continue to make mistakes with money.
 He is dedicated to helping one person at a time become a better version of themselves through smart use of money

 Money King NZ is a blog by Kelvin who is a self-taught NZ investor wanting to share his knowledge and experience with you with the ultimate aim of achieving financial independence.